mweel1/usa_high_level/civil-agencies/us-federal-emergency-management-agency/emergency-communication-system/index.md

 - Fire Department
 - Water District
 - Energy Companies
-- Local City
+- General Administration
 - Animal Control

-Each user must have a .gov e-mail address, for example : us.mike@highwaypatrol.gov login.
-Each login must send a code to the e-mail address to verify they are still a valid user.
-All e-mail addresses must be verified via phone to the government agency.

-Once approved the e-mail address would be assigned to the correct government agency that is participating in the system.

-## Messaging

-Before a message would be sent to the population it would have to be approved by a pre-assigned quorum of members of the agency, There can be many predefined messages for each government agency, or they can customize one.
+- Weather Agency
+- Lifeguard

+Each user must have a valid government license from Homeland Security to login.

+Each login will have access limits to which districts they can send messaging out to.

 ## Devices

-All physical communication devices/operating systems would be registered with the Emergency Communication System via the personal profile where they would be notified in case of emergencies also during the [operating system setup](/government-os-services/) process.
+All physical communication devices/operating systems would be registered with the Emergency Communication System via the personal profile where they would be notified in case of emergencies.

-This would include drone owners.
+Furthermore, the FCC/NITS device would have a direct connection to FEMA incase it does not have a connection to the personal profile.

+## Sending Messages

+FEMA will provide pre-defined messages that various jurisdictions which will be able to choose from where they will fill in specific fields.

+Any time a custom message is sent outside of this, it must be approved by 5 individuals from the customer messaging team at FEMA.

-## Location Based Emergency Messaging
+### Location Based Messaging

 In the case of location based messages a geo-fence can be provided to ECS where from various jurisdictions can send message to citizens.
 This information would include both residents physical address, and operating systems in the geo-located area.